 Book your Chiang Rai, Chiang Mai, Thailand or any hotel for your holiday through our website as we have an affiliate partnership with Booking.com.
 Click here to visit our Hotel Booking Page then search as normal.
 There is no extra cost to you but you will be helping us!

 Flying: Air Asia fly to Chiang Rai from Chiang Mai, Bangkok, and many other places in Thailand, however Chiang Rai is very close to the border of Myanmar and Laos if you wanted to travel overland.

-By bus from Chiang Mai: All walks of life catch the bus from Chiang Mai to Chiang Rai, on the same bus were tourists, men from the Royal Thai Army and two monks.
-Buying a ticket is simple; from the Green Bus website choose your departure date, type of bus (Express buses are 4 seats across, VIP are 3 seats – we opted for the latter), time of departure and which seats you would like to sit in.
+By bus from Chiang Mai: From the Green Bus Thailand website choose your departure date, type of bus (Express buses are 4 seats across, VIP are 3 seats – we opted for the latter), time of departure and which seats you would like to sit in.
 You are then given a numerical code (take a photo of this code on your phone) and show this number to the cashier at your nearest 7/11 shop.
-The cost was approximately 270 baht per person (£6.13/US $8.16)
+We paid 270 baht per person (£6.13/US $8.16)

 Temple Tour Chiang Mai

 Why You Should Visit Chiang Rai

 Songkran - Soaking Up The Atmosphere

 Ping Pong at Patpong: Sex Tourism or Sexy Show?

 It's A Monk's Life (Interview with Buddhist Monks)

 6 Best Floating Markets in Thailand